DART ADA PARATRANSIT

 WHAT IS PARATRANSIT?

 Paratransit service is provided in accordance with the Americans with Disabilities Act (ADA).
-Paratransit functions as a “safety net” for people with disabilities who have health conditions that prevent them from using the fixed-route transit bus system.
+Paratransit functions as a “safety net” for people with disabilities who have conditions that prevent them from using the fixed-route transit bus system.

 This does not include disabilities that only make using accessible fixed route bus service complicated or inconvenient.
 Paratransit is not intended to be a comprehensive system of transportation that meets all of the travel needs of persons with disabilities.
 All FAST and DART vehicles are wheelchair accessible.